Does your riding instructor give you the same correction every session?

 I’ve been teaching Pilates for over twenty years and I’ve seen and felt the changes it can make when practised regularly.

 I know how hard it can be fitting Pilates into a busy equestrian schedule.
 It can feel like a mammoth undertaking.
 However Pilates is an accumulative skill so little and often is the best approach.

 Three smaller sessions a week fitting around your commitments will make a big impact and the Equestrian industry is increasingly recognising the benefits of Pilates for rider fitness and equine wellness.

-It is now acknowledged that riding and rider fitness have a direct impact on equine function.
-The asymmetries and compensatory patterns of the rider affect the horses performance and over time lead to veterinary/equine osteopathy intervention.
+Our asymmetries and compensatory patterns can affect the horse’s performance and may over time lead to veterinary/equine osteopathy intervention.

 The simplest way to think of a riders influence on a horse is to consider the impact of carrying the rider.
 How does the distribution of their bodyweight affect the horse?